-The IRS knows that when you receive an IRS envelope in the mail, you may get a knot in the pit of your stomach even before you open it.
-So if you get a dreaded IRS notice or letter, here are some simple tips to help you through the maze.
+f you receive an IRS envelope in the mail, you may get a knot in the pit of your stomach even before you open it.
+So if you get a dreaded IRS notice or letter, here are some simple tips.
+Every year the IRS sends out millions and millions of letters and notices to taxpayers.
+Plus, if you have a power of attorney on file - which can be a good idea if you're worried about missing something - the IRS will send a copy to your designated attorney.

-- 1. Understand You Are Not Alone.
-Every year the IRS sends out millions of letters and notices.
-If you have a power of attorney on file-which can be a good idea if you're worried about missing something-the IRS will send a copy to your designated attorney.
 Powers of attorney are submitted on IRS Form 2848.
-Even if you don't have a power of attorney on file, the IRS is (quite appropriately) procedure-conscious in the extreme.
-That means you'll often receive multiple notices about the same thing. - 2.
-Don't Panic.
-The IRS itself says this.
-You should take it to heart, for it is more important than you might think.
-First, open the envelope-don't assume you know what it is.
+Even if you don't have a power of attorney on file, you'll often receive multiple notices about the same thing.
+First, open the envelope.
+Do not assume you know what it is.
 Not every envelope from the IRS is a bill or even bad news.
 Many IRS letters and notices can be dealt with simply and painlessly.

 In fact, many merely specify what the IRS did with your account, what the IRS has received, or what the IRS has on file.
 You might be surprised to know how many people march in to their tax lawyer or accountant with IRS notices in hand only to find that no action is required.
 For example, if you write to the IRS, you'll likely get several responses.
-The first will usually just acknowledge your letter and say that they will respond in due course.
-For lots more about IRS bills and Notices, see IRS Publication 594, The IRS Collection Process.